Wandalen/wMathMatrix/doc/eng/tutorial/MatrixCreation.md

 */
 ```

-The created matrix `matrix` has dimension `2x2`, which is specified by the argument in the call of static routine.
+The created matrix `matrix` has dimensions `2x2`, what is specified by the argument in the call of static routine.

 ### Explicit constructor